LEARNING AT GIS MONZA

 RISK-TAKERS: They approach unfamiliar situations and uncertainty with courage and forethought, and have the independence of spirit to explore new roles, ideas and strategies.
 They are brave and articulate in defending their beliefs.

 BALANCED: They understand the importance of intellectual, physical and emotional balance to achieve personal well-being for themselves and others.

 REFLECTIVE: They give thoughtful consideration to their own learning and experience.
 They are able to assess and understand their strengths and limitations in order to support their learning and personal development.

-* GIS The International School of Monza is a candidate school for the International Baccalaureate® (IB) Primary Years Programme and pursuing authorization as an IB World School.
+* GIS The International School of Monza is an authorized IB (International Baccalaureate®) World School for the Primary Years Programme.
 IB World Schools share a common philosophy—a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.

 Only schools authorized by the International Baccalaureate® can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme (DP) or the IB Career-related Certificate (IBCC).